 - Scoop tofu onto a baking-paper lined sheet pan and place in the oven.
 Try to avoid getting excess paste on the baking sheet, as it could cause the nuggets to stick.

 - Cook for 30 to 35 minutes or until the tofu is nicely browned on the outside.
 (About halfway through, take them out to move them around the pan a bit so they don't stick).
 Enjoy right away or let cool before adding to a salad!

-- If you aren’t using extra-firm tofu, you might need to press to remove excess water.
-Remove tofu from packaging and wrap in a paper towel or clean kitchen towel.
-Place wrapped tofu on counter and press with the heel of your hand, applying enough pressure to release some of the water (not so hard that you crush the tofu).
-If there is still excess water, you should wrap the tofu in a clean towel and place it on a plate.
-Put a cast iron skillet or something heavy on top of it and let the tofu press for 10 to 30 minutes.
-One you start using tofu often you'll get to know the different styles and whether you need to press it for a certain recipe.
+- If you aren’t using super-firm tofu, you will need to press to remove excess water.
+Remove tofu from packaging and wrap in a paper towel or clean kitchen towel. d Wrap the tofu in a clean towel and place it on a plate.
+Put a cast-iron skillet or something heavy on top of it and let the tofu press for 15 to 30 minutes.
+Once you start using tofu often you'll get to know the different styles and whether you need to press it for a certain recipe.

 - If you want to reduce the sodium, you can use light soy sauce or halve the soy sauce and replace the difference with water.